Cushion Options and Characteristics

 Our puffy cushions have high-quality foam cores, which help them retain their shape and support relatively well.
 Softness and roundedness are provided by polyester fiber with a down-like feel.
 Some people comment (when trying out samples in our showroom) that they get a feeling of the all-foam-filled back cushions' pushing back at them, compared with the more yielding reception they get from the puffy back cushions.
 On the negative side, in addition to needing to straighten them up occasionally, some taller people feel less upper back support from puffy backs compared with foam backs of the same height; but that problem can be remedied by ordering a 2" higher back.

-The fiber in our puffy cushions is partly in blanket form (for smoothness and shape retention) and partly in the form of small clusters, for easy adjustability of the amount of filling and for ability to shift to conform to the sitter's desired shape.
-All of this is enclosed in a casing with a hand-size slit opening (in the fabric-covered foam) in the edge that's just inside the zipper of the outer fabric, allowing easy access for adjusting the amount of filling (but not allowing filling to spill out)..
+The fiber filling in our puffy cushions is easily adjustable for desired amount of support.
+And it can be shifted around to conform to the sitter's desired shape.
+There is a hand-size slit opening in the edge that's just inside the zipper of the outer fabric, allowing easy access for adjusting the amount of filling (but not allowing filling to spill out)..

 We have a strict policy against giving out information about our customers, but this picture and this customer's name (and our name as the source of her sectional) were already published in an article in a high-circulation national magazine; so we aren't divulging any secrets to say that this happy customer is multi-award-winning actress Mercedes Ruehl.
 (Photo reproduced from House Beautiful magazine, September, 2002.)